Last update: February 16, 2020.

-Disney’s streaming video service Disney+ is finally available, and with a library of more than 600 TV shows and movies — including the live-action Star Wars series The Mandalorian and lots of new and classic films — it has a lot to offer subscribers.
+Disney’s streaming video service Disney+ is finally available with its library of more than 600 TV shows and movies — including Star Wars series The Mandalorian — and subscribers now have plenty of options when it comes to their next movie marathon.
 To help you decide what to watch, we’ve assembled a more manageable list of the best movies currently available on Disney+ (and be sure to check out our list of the best TV shows on Disney+, too).

 - New on Disney+